wearetriple/dotnet-defaults/CodingGuidelines.md

 The coding guidelines can be found [here](https://csharpcodingguidelines.com/).
 Feel free to download the .PDF for later references.

+## IDE

+At Triple we are not tied to a single operating system, and so it happens that also among the .NET team there is cross-platform development.
+In addition to the free choice of IDE, there are quite a few flavors possible.
+However, in order to reduce startup and onboarding time, we should strive to facilitate cross-platform development as best as possible.
+This includes the generation of a README file, with instructions for environment specific setups.
+At the least, it should contain the instructions for the cross-platform editor  [Visual Studio Code](https://code.visualstudio.com/).

 ## Testing

 We thorougly appreciate it when business logic is well covered by a test suite.
 This helps with extending functionality, refactoring existing code, and general readability.